Language is extremely important to us all.

 We talk about things being accessible – e.g. accessible toilet, accessible parking, accessible transport.
 This is so we are inclusive of all those who require accessible facilities, not just those who use a wheelchair.

 We talk about supporting young people rather than caring for them because we are providing whatever support the young person needs to fully participate on the same basis as all other Scouts.
+Likewise we talk about a young person’s strengths more than the support needs they have.

 Always talk about the positive not the deficit – a young person uses a wheelchair, they aren’t confined to one, nor are they wheelchair-bound.
 They have a disability, they don’t suffer from it.
 Their medical condition is a part of them, but it doesn’t define them.